estefvazquez/scDeconvolution/README.md

 -Inference of cell-types using BayesPrism, Bisque, MuSiC, CIBERSORTx, and EPIC algorithms

-Open the sc_deconvolution.Rmd file and go through the code.
+Open the sc_deconvolution.Rmd file to continue with the code.
+You have all the necessary R libraries and input data in your virtual machine.

 Resources/Vignettes: